 What French Guiana gains, and what it cannot do

-The ambition is practical cooperation.
-As an associate member, the territory can take part in the bloc’s programmes and political discussions on education, health, digital innovation, transport, tourism and climate resilience.
+As an associate member, the territory can take part in the bloc’s programmes and political talks.
+These cover education, health, digital innovation, transport, tourism and climate resilience.

 But the status comes with a firm ceiling set by Paris.
 The territory has no vote, and it cannot weigh in on sovereign foreign policy or on trade, which remains the exclusive preserve of the European Union.